 From 2012 through 2017, three delegations of Plymouth members made the trip.
 In 2016, a small delegation of Ebenezer’s congregational leaders visited Plymouth.
 And in the spring of 2017, a formal sister church agreement was signed between the two congregations.

 Ebenezer Baptist is a relatively small church of about 250 members, but it regularly serves several hundred people in its neighborhood with food, water and developmental programming.
 For 38 years, its pastor was Rev. Raul Suarez, who was also (and still is) a member of Cuba’s National Assembly, or parliament.
 He is one of the best known religious figures in Cuba, having been among a small group of pastors who in the 1990s convinced Cuba’s President Fidel Castro to end the governmental suppression of religion and let churches re-establish themselves with service to the people.
 He retired from the pastorate in 2009, but is still an active member at Ebenezer.
-His daughter Rev. Raquel Suarez Rodes is now one of three co-pastors at Ebenezer, serving with Rev. Amos Lopez Rubio and Rev. Idael Montero Pacheco.
+His daughter, Rev. Raquel Suarez Rodes, served as co-pastor for several years.
+Now Rev. Maricela Muñis Lamelas serves as co-pastors at Ebenezer with Rev. Amos Lopez Rubio and Rev. Idael Montero Pacheco.

 At Plymouth, a “Cuba Partnership Team” was organized to do programming and advocacy that will enhance the sister church relationship.
 That includes: